-A candidate for the Master’s must have earned a bachelor’s degree (accounting or business degree for Master of Taxation) from an accredited higher education institution or in the case of a foreign candidate, obtained the equivalent of a bachelor’s degree from an acknowledged institution of higher learning.
-GRE/GMAT is not required except for the Master of Taxation program, see details below.
+A master's candidate must have earned a bachelor’s degree (accounting or business degree for Master of Taxation) from an accredited higher education institution or in the case of a foreign candidate, obtained the equivalent of a bachelor’s degree from an acknowledged institution of higher learning.
+GRE/GMAT is not required, except in certain circumstances for the Master of Taxation program, see details below.

 In order to be considered for admission, applicants must submit:

 Apply online using the DU Graduate Admissions Application

 A $65 non-refundable application fee is required.

 Applicants must submit official transcripts from all post-secondary institutions attended, regardless of whether a degree was earned.
 International transcripts not issued in English must be accompanied by a certified English translation.
 Transcripts are considered official if they are sent directly from the institution to our office, or if they are sent by the applicant or a third party and they remain in an original sealed envelope from the institution.